jrachels/Differentially-Private-Nonparametric-Hypothesis-Testing/README.md

 > Differentially-Private-Nonparametric-Hypothesis-Testing/Debug/DifPrivNonparametricHypthTestingTests.exe

 **For me, writing this code was just an exercise for learning C++ language features.
 I did not bother to test that my implementations of the algorithms matched the pseudocode from the above paper.
 If you plan to use this code, you will need to perform these tests yourself.**

+## References

+<a id="1">[1]</a>
+Simon Couch, Zeki Kazan, Kaiyan Shi, Andrew Bray, and Adam Groce.
+Differentially private nonparametric hypothesis testing. *In Proceedings of the 2019 ACM Conference on Computer and Communications Security*, CCS ’19, New York, NY, USA, 2019.
+ACM.